Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ### 4. Azure Functions for Alerting

-An email will be send when we have more than 5 events per 3 minutes related to elevated temperature or ambient humidity.
+An email will be sent when there are:
+- More than 5 elevated temperature events within a 3 minute window.
+- More than 5 ambient humidity events within a 3 minute window.

 Azure Stream Analytics has first party integration with Azure Functions.
-We use Azure Function Runtime v2 so please follow the [steps](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions "Configure Azure Function App to use runtime version 2") to configure your Function App.
+Using Azure Function Runtime v2, follow these [steps](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions "Configure Azure Function App to use runtime version 2") to configure your Function App.
 The code for the function is below:

 ```csharp
 #r "Newtonsoft.Json"